HOME / BLOG

 • Acne scarring = texture change (pits, raised scars)

-Accutane is an acne treatment that targets acne at the source, reducing oil production from the sebaceous glands and helping prevent new inflammatory breakouts (the main trigger for PIH).
+Strong prescription acne treatments target acne at the source, reducing oil production from the sebaceous glands and helping prevent new inflammatory breakouts (the main trigger for PIH).
 When you get fewer breakouts, you create fewer new dark spots.

-But Accutane usually does not “erase” existing dark spots on its own.
+But this kind of treatment usually does not "erase" existing dark spots on its own.

-Most existing PIH fades through your skin’s natural healing process and skin cell turnover over time.
-Accutane doesn’t function like a dedicated pigment-corrector the way certain topical treatments do (like azelaic acid or hydroquinone).
+Most existing PIH fades through your skin's natural healing process and skin cell turnover over time.
+It doesn't function like a dedicated pigment-corrector the way certain topical treatments do (like azelaic acid or brightening agents used under medical supervision).

-So if you’re asking: Does Accutane get rid of my hyperpigmentation?
-It can help prevent new PIH by controlling acne, but it’s not a guaranteed “dark spot remover.”
+So if you're asking: Does this get rid of my hyperpigmentation?
+It can help prevent new PIH by controlling acne, but it's not a guaranteed "dark spot remover."

-Does Accutane help with dark spots?
-(And does Accutane lighten your skin?)
+Does prescription acne treatment help with dark spots?
+(And does it lighten your skin?)

 • Active acne calms down